Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • Pack animals to carry personal gear up to a maximum of 6kg per person (including sleeping pad and sleeping bag)

-• Meals (4 breakfasts, 4 lunches, 4 dinners, daily morning snack, daily tea service except of the last day)
+• Meals (4 breakfasts, 4 lunches, 4 dinners, daily morning snack, daily tea service except for the last day)

 • Vegetarian or special dietary menus are available at no extra cost, please advise when booking